raspberrychris/paddleboardmaster/content/post/roc-inflatable-stand-up-paddle-board.md

 ## So what is Included with the Paddle Board?

+* Roc's premium inflatable paddle board is made of the highest quality military grade material.
+We provide the most durable lightweight boards on the market using the same materials as boards costing twice as much.
+All boards come complete with everything you need to get out and enjoy the water right away.
+* The extra wide design creates an incredible all-around board for riders of all skill levels.
+These kits can be used in the ocean, freshwater lakes, and rivers.
+The board is an industry-leading weight of only 17.5 pounds—that’s 20% lighter than competitors’.
+Board dimensions are 10’ long by 33” wide and 6” thick with a weight limit of 350 pounds.
+Pets love them too!
+* The premium paddle board package has everything you need to enjoy your day on the water including: your board, collapsible aluminum paddle, removable fin, coil safety leash, hand pump, waterproof bag for essentials such as cell phone and keys, and an upgraded backpack to hold everything
+* Roc stand by the quality of their board and are glad to provide a 1 year manufacturer’s warranty at no additional cost.
+Supported by the best USA Based Customer Service in the industry, you can trust Roc as the leader in quality and fun.

 ## Does it only come in Black and White colors?

 If you are not a fan of the monochrome design, fear not as there are multiple colour designs available.
 Roc offer no less than 12 colour combinations!